top of page

 Client Centered - In an age of information overload and competing expert opinions, I offer a reflective space where you can tune in to your own values, experiences, and intuition.

 Cognitive Behavioral - Sometimes our thoughts, interpretations, and inner narratives contribute to our distress.
 When helpful, we will gently identify patterns that no longer serve you and practice shaping beliefs that are more flexible, compassionate, and supportive.
+We can work together to find simple, practical behavioral changes that can support your overall wellbeing.

-After completing my master's in community counseling, I spent three years providing case management and intervention services to expectant and postpartum parents who were considered at risk for substance abuse disorders.
+I have always been drawn to working with parents and their babies, long before I became a parent myself.
+After completing my master's degree in community counseling, I spent three years providing case management and intervention services to expectant and postpartum parents who were considered at risk for substance abuse disorders.
 This experience showed me how deeply parents long to be the best version of themselves for their children.

 Education and Trainings

-Masters of Arts in Community Counseling
+Master's of Arts in Community Counseling (Denver Seminary)

 Lifespan Integration Level I and II